AleksandarDzudzevic/Project_Unit_3/README.md

             )
             self.dialog.open()
 ```
+Fig. 20 Shows a code that creates popup contianing the articles that were selected for reading previously.
+I had a request to make selected articles both visible and estetic, but also easy to close and move to the next article.
+So by using computational thinking, more specificly decomposition, I tackled first problem by choosing specific font style and the spacing, similar to ones used in online newspapers.
+Second problem was solved by using MDDialog as a tool to create popup screens, which allowed quick transition to the article user wants to read next.
+Finally I combined to decomped smaller solved problems into one final solution, and with that I have succesfully fulfilled client's criteria 5.
+By implementing
 ### Criteria number 6: Option to select multiple articles and read them one after another, just like in digital newspapers.
 ```.py
  for r in rows_checked: